Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Though, this does make a strong argument for improving our COVID vaccines.

-These articles might soon be all the Public Health we have left.
+These articles might soon be all the public health we have left.

 Which is a scary proposition…

-I’ve been promising sources on this for far too long, and over the last few months there’s been an absolute deluge of new data to go through…
+I’ve been promising sources on this for far too long, and over the last few months, there’s been an absolute deluge of new data to go through…

-And now, keeping track of every terrible thing Trump has done… it’s hard to keep up.
+And now, keeping track of every terrible thing Trump has done… It’s hard to keep up.

 It felt like homework while I was writing it.

-You don’t get an A on your report card or a certificate of completion at the end, but we could possibly get a better COVID vaccine for our children out of it…
+You don’t get an A on your report card or a certificate of completion at the end, but we could get a better COVID vaccine for our children out of it…

 While also putting us one step closer to having an actual plan for COVID prevention.